2017 Research Poster Showcase

 Multistate Research Projects (formerly called “Regional Projects”) (MRPs) involve cooperative, jointly planned research employing multidisciplinary approaches to solve problems of concerns to multiple states or across a region.

-MRPs provide a ‘plan of research’ for 5-years, and can serve as an AAES project for research appointments when filed in REEport.
-Faculty are required to have AAES projects in order to access resources of the experiment station such as outlying units, Research Operations, etc.
+MRPs provide a “plan of research” for 5 years and can serve as an AAES project for research appointments when filed in the NRS.
+Faculty are required to have AAES projects to access resources of the experiment station, such as outlying units, Research Operations, etc.

-Please contact the Administrative Advisor (as appropriate) if you have questions about the proposed project.
-Contact your System Administrator at aaesgrant@auburn.edu if you have questions about the use of NIMSS.
+Please contact Dr. Arthur Appel at appelag@auburn.edu if you have questions about the use of NIMSS.

 TO VIEW THE Multistate Project PROPOSAL